Yoona8/frontend-curriculum/notes/javascript.md

 </details>

 <details>
-<summary>What iteration method do we use to iterate over the whole array and don't need to create something of the array?</summary>
+<summary>What iteration method do we use to iterate over the whole Array and don't need to create something of the Array?</summary>

 - doesn't change the initial array
 ```JavaScript